Digitalis canariensis

 Digitalis canariensis (common name: Canary Island foxglove) is a member of the genus Digitalis.

 Taxonomy

-This species is part of section Isoplexis, which was temporarily accepted as an own genus.
+This species is part of section Isoplexis, which was temporarily accepted as a separate genus.
 The synonym Isoplexis canariensis also continues to be used.
 In general, as of 2017, opinions concerning the taxonomic status of Isoplexis species differ depending on the source.

 Description

-Individuals of these species are small, evergreen plants growing into rounded shrubs up to 150 cm tall.
+Individuals of these species are evergreen plants growing into rounded shrubs up to tall.
 The plant has lanceolate-ovoid leaves with toothed margins.
 The leaves are spirally arranged.
-The inflorescence is a cluster of orange-reddish flowers up to 3 cm in length, with short petals and noticeable upper and lower lip.
+The inflorescence is a cluster of orange-reddish flowers up to in length, with short petals and noticeable upper and lower lip.
 Bird pollination by the island populations of Phylloscopus species has been documented.
 The fruit is a capsule.